manvendrasrathore20015/Todo-List-Basic/README.md

 ## Functionality

-- Add Task
+- Add Task.
-- View upcoming tasks
+- View upcoming tasks.
-- complete a task by clicking on "Check icon".
+- Complete a task by clicking on "Check icon".
-- clear all upcoming tasks
+- Clear all upcoming tasks.